-There shall be an additional teacher/caregiver present when attendance reaches nine children or when four or more of the children are younger than two years old.
+Group size: Large Family (Group Child Care Homes), There shall be an additional teacher/caregiver present when attendance reaches nine children or when four or more of the children are younger than two years old.

-Small Family - 1 caregiver to 6 children or less per any possible zoning restrictions.
-FCCH Regulations indicate 4 or more children under 12 months will need an additional caregiver.
+Small Family- FCCH Regulations indicate 4 or more children under 12 months will need an additional caregiver.